SeeedDocument/ODYSSEY-STM32MP157C/README.md

 **B. Connect via UART port**

-In this section, we'll walk you through the use of the USB to TTL adapter, which connects to the ODYSSEY – STM32MP157C's Uart port(Located at the upper right of ODYSSEY – STM32MP157C), to establish a connection between your computer and Seeed NPi-STM32MP157C.
+In this section, we'll walk you through the use of the USB to TTL adapter, which connects to the ODYSSEY – STM32MP157C's Uart port(Located at the upper right of ODYSSEY – STM32MP157C), to establish a connection between your computer and ODYSSEY -STM32MP157C.

 - **Step 1.** Connect Uart port To PC/Mac using USB To TTL Adapter.
 Note: The voltage of RX/TX is 3.3v.
 If you don't have USB To TTL Adapter, click [HERE](https://item.taobao.com/item.htm?id=550981934087) to buy.（RX->TX,TX->RX）

 - **Step 2.** Using the following serial debugging tools, the baud rate is 115200:
-    - Windows : Use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select ```Serial``` protocol, fill in the COM port corresponding to Seeed NPi-STM32MP157C,```115200``` baud rate, 8 bit, no parity bits, a stop bit 1, no flow control.
+    - Windows : Use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select ```Serial``` protocol, fill in the COM port corresponding to ODYSSEY -STM32MP157C,```115200``` baud rate, 8 bit, no parity bits, a stop bit 1, no flow control.
     - Linux : Depending on the USB To TTL Adapter, should be ```screen /dev/ttyACM0(,1, and so on) 115200``` or ```screen /dev/ttyUSB0(,1, and so on) 115200```.
     - Mac : Depending on the USB To TTL Adapter, should be ```screen /dev/cu.usbserial1412(,1422, and so on) 115200``` or ```screen /dev/cu.usbmodem1412(,1422, and so on) 115200```.

 - **Step 3.** The default user name is ```debian```, the password is ```temppwd```

 - **Step 4.** If you don't have USB to TTL Adapter, you can also use Arduino.
 If you use Arduino, connect one end of the jumper to the Arduino's RESET pin and the other end to the Arduino's GND pin.
 This will bypass your Arduino's ATMEGA MCU and turn your Arduino into a USB to TTL adapter.
 Please refer [HERE](https://www.youtube.com/watch?v=qqSLwK1DP8Q) Video tutorial.
-Now connect the GND pin of Arduino to the GND pin of Seeed NPi-STM32MP157C's Uart port.
-Connect Rx pins on Arduino to Rx pins on Seeed NPi-STM32MP157C's Uart port.
-Connect the Tx pin on the Arduino to the Tx pin on the Seeed NPi-STM32MP157C Uart port.
+Now connect the GND pin of Arduino to the GND pin of ODYSSEY -STM32MP157C's Uart port.
+Connect Rx pins on Arduino to Rx pins on ODYSSEY -STM32MP157C's Uart port.
+Connect the Tx pin on the Arduino to the Tx pin on the ODYSSEY -STM32MP157C Uart port.
 Finally, connect the Arduino to the PC/Mac via the Arduino's USB cable.
 Now check to see if your PC/Mac has found your Arduino by typing the following command:

 ```
 ls /dev/cu.usb* (Mac)